 Jill has referenced these figures, as she wrote to me recently, “When I collaborate in making a painting I seek that third element.
 In Jungian language it is called the connecting principle, Eros and Psyche.
 When I am in collaboration with materials and this third element, the work holds purpose and we travel.
 The connection ends at some point and the work is finished or needs revisiting.”

-The implication here is that some agency might be at work, a helping hand, a guiding principle.
-And further, that in the privacy of the studio, chance may not be chance but destiny, that accident may not be accident but a willed collision of opportunity with intention, that blunder only a blunder if misread.
-In the studio ‘getting out of trouble’ might well be the most vital of skills.
+The implication here is that some agency might be at work: a helping hand, a guiding principle.
+Further, that in the privacy of the studio, chance may not be chance but destiny, that accident may not be accident, but a willed collision of opportunity with intention, that blunder only a blunder if misread.
+In the studio, ‘getting out of trouble’ might well be the most vital of skills.
 “Creativity,” says William Gass, “concerns correct choice.”

 Many metaphors have been deployed through the ages to characterise the various natures of these agencies, these helping hands.
-As Jill herself has said, “I talk to myself when I am working and I say, we need to do this.
+As Jill herself has said, “I talk to myself when I am working.
+I say, we need to do this.
 I have often wondered who ‘we’ is.”

-Hirsch posits Lorca and Rilke as the primary models for the duende and the angel respectively, and he writes, “There are striking likenesses between the rising duende and the falling angel … yet there is also a key difference … Whereas Lorca’s figure bursts up from below, from the earth itself, Rilke’s figure descends from above – it drops down from a transcendental source.”
-And he continues, “The demon and the angel are two external figures for a power that dwells deep within us.
+Hirsch posits Lorca and Rilke as the primary models for the duende and the angel respectively.
+He writes, “There are striking likenesses between the rising duende and the falling angel … yet there is also a key difference … Whereas Lorca’s figure bursts up from below, from the earth itself, Rilke’s figure descends from above – it drops down from a transcendental source.”
+He continues, “The demon and the angel are two external figures for a power that dwells deep within us.
 They are the imagination’s liberating agents, who unleash their primal force into works of art.”
 I know that Lorca’s evocations of the duende made a strong impression on Jill in her early years and still do.

-The angel might be found: … burning on roof tops, moving through secret passageways and winding staircases, corridors of light and red mountain ranges, country churches and abandoned cemeteries, like twenty thousand stars purpling at midnight.
-It flashes its sword in the gate and troubles your dreams.
+Hirsch goes on to ask where the angel and the duende might be found.
+By way of sampling, here are some of his suggestions.
+The angel might be found “burning on roof tops, moving through secret passageways and winding staircases, corridors of light and red mountain ranges, country churches and abandoned cemeteries, like twenty thousand stars purpling at midnight.
+It flashes its sword in the gate and troubles your dreams.”

 Some may call this composition.
 Composition is never composure.
 Composure is stable and at rest.
 Composition is an arrangement of tensions, a choreography, an alignment of energies speaking through the beats of continuity and discontinuity.
 Composition is the articulation of a grand oxymoron — a profound stasis bristling with nervous energies.
 All entrancing organisation is underpinned by precariousness.

-“We are unknowing dancers by nature,” said philosopher Alva Noe, and a little further on, “we are organised by the things we do.”
+“We are unknowing dancers by nature,” said philosopher Alva Noe.
+A little further on, “Ee are organised by the things we do.”

-To my mind, the fundamental organising principle that inhabits all the painters’ thinking at every level, is this, “How much is too much and how much is too little?”
-This might have to do with quantities of pigmentation for instance, but this is not the crucial area of concern.
+To my mind, the fundamental organising principle that inhabits all painters’ thinking at every level is this: “How much is too much, and how much is too little?”
+This might have to do with quantities of pigmentation, for instance, but this is not the crucial area of concern.
 More importantly, it has to do with navigation, maintaining a viable course through the various weathers of one’s person to get to that special destination we all crave — a painterly Shangri-La.
-This consideration of too much or too little is not to evoke the Aristotelian notion of a golden mean, or the idea of ‘a moderation in all things’.
+This consideration of too much or too little is not to evoke the Aristotelian notion of a golden mean, or the idea of ‘a moderation in all things.’
 Far from it, for without teasing the extremes, pushing the possible to the limit, one would be betraying a crucial knot in the web of seriousness.
 The value to be held here concerns the necessary qualities of ambiguity, anomaly, and of nuance — tension in extremis — keeping the various inner horses of oneself in creative alliance.